 The Academic Advisement Program provides opportunities for personal dialogue between the faculty and students.
-Entering first year students are advised by counselors in the Division and then by faculty members who teach in the student's major field.
+Entering first year students are advised by counselors in the Division until they have completed 27.5 credits, and then by faculty members who teach in the student's major field, or by the Academic Advisement Center for students who have not selected a major.
 Within the scope of this program of intensive and frequent advisement, the basic curricula are adapted, wherever possible, to meet the needs , strengths and career choice of individual students.
 Advisors also focus on students' study habits and the clarification of educational goals.
 Besides individual advisement, faculty members are involved in helping students to secure assistance from other available sources.